Essentials of Employment Law in Ireland

 Discipline and Dismissal

 Fair procedures are critical in any dismissal process—not only to demonstrate fairness but to protect your organisation from legal risk.
-Niamh Crotty, Senior Associate at Lewis Silken, breaks down what fair procedures really mean and examines employees' rights under unfair dismissal legislation.
+The employment law team at Mathesons will break down what fair procedures really mean and examine employees' rights under unfair dismissal legislation.
 Key topics include:

 • The Unfair Dismissals Acts 1997–2015 – employer obligations and employee rights